6 Cheap and Safe Ways to Pay International Invoices in 2024

 In this article, we’ll cover:

-1. International money transfer
+1. International money transfer online

 International money transfers are transfers made directly into a recipient’s bank account.
-This is the traditional way of paying for overseas bills and can be done through traditional banks like Chase, Wells Fargo, or Bank of America, or specialist money transfer providers like Wise, OFX and WorldRemit.
+This is the traditional way of paying for overseas bills and can be done through banks like Chase, Wells Fargo, or Bank of America, or specialist money transfer providers like Wise, OFX and WorldRemit.

 When is this a good option?